dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 To set up a restraint we must write a file using
 `PHIL syntax <https://cci.lbl.gov/docs/cctbx/doc_low_phil/>`_.
-The interface to restraints is a bit awkward, but most of this can be copy-and-pasted, with changes required only to the ``values`` and the ``sigmas``.
+The interface to restraints is a bit awkward, but having written this once, we can then copy-and-paste it for other uses, with changes required only to the ``values`` and the ``sigmas``.
 So, in a text editor, copy these lines and save the file as ``restraint.phil``: